 With all of those themes vying for your attention, some names will seem more familiar to you.
 Premium themes typically become popular because they work for many customers and are well supported, so you can generally be more comfortable with laying out cash for them.

-This article will look at some of the most popular premium WordPress themes for 2016, based on a combination of factors, and highlight some of their top features.
+This article will look at some of the most popular premium WordPress themes, based on a combination of factors, and highlight some of their top features.

 Why Choose Premium WordPress Themes?